How Hackers Actually Use Your IP Address

 A DDoS (Distributed Denial of Service) attack overwhelms a target IP with traffic until it becomes unreachable.
 For individuals, this most commonly shows up in gaming — players DDoSing opponents out of matches, or streamers being targeted mid-broadcast.
 A residential internet connection saturated with 10-20Gbps of traffic goes offline regardless of what software you're running.

-Wait — this matters.
+Think about that for a second.
 DDoS-for-hire services (called stressers or booters) charge as little as $5 for a short attack.
 The barrier to entry is essentially zero.
 Getting your IP in an argument online, while streaming, or in a competitive game environment is a real risk.

 Social Engineering With IP Data